nanochess/CVBasic/README.md

 * Casio PV2000.
 * Hanimex/Soundic Pencil II.
 * NABU PC.
+* Sega Master System (supporting bank switching with Sega mapper)

 One of the advantages of using CVBasic is that all the programs can be compiled for all the platforms with mostly no modifications at all.
 Although the compiler started supporting only Z80, now this includes the 6502 based Creativision, and TMS9900 based TI-99/4A.
 This way it achieves a truly portable BASIC across the common theme: the video processor Texas Instruments TMS9128/9129.

+The only difference currently is the Sega Master System, although the compiler shares the core, the sprites are 8x16 and each pixel can have a different color, so the games aren't directly portable, but very easily translated.
+The examples include SMS versions for every game so you can see what's required to change.

 The following files compose the compiler: